 Instructions

 - Heat vegetable oil in a small pot on medium heat.
-Sautรฉ garlic and onions until onions are softened and translucent.
+Sautรฉ sliced onions and minced garlic until softened.
+Then sautรฉ the chopped kimchi for 2 minutes.

 Kim Lange